Visitors were arriving.

 Recommendation · Homepage Hero

-03. The homepage wasn’t communicating value
+03. The homepage wasn’t communicating value or hooking customers

 The hero headline didn't build trust, differentiate cieTrade, or explain its specific value.
 The headline was squeezed into the top of the screen, there was no sub-headline, no CTA in the hero, no client logos to build trust, and no human presence.
 Multiple participants finished their homepage task still unsure what cieTrade’s product actually did.
 In B2B, that uncertainty will kill conversion.